V-Sekai-fire/aria-character-core/apps/aria_timestrike/docs/adr/042-temporal-planner-cold-boot-implementation-order.md

 The implementation must pass ADR-035's "Maya's Adaptive Scorch Coordination" problem, which requires multi-phase backtracking through information gathering, temporal coordination, opportunity windows, and emergency fallback scenarios.
 The solution builds incrementally using TDD principles with each component validated before proceeding.

+**Key Architectural Insight**: The JSON-LD data structure with chibifire.com namespace IS the solution network itself.
+This semantic representation enables both human-readable temporal plans and machine-processable constraint networks, providing the foundation for all temporal reasoning operations.

 ## Decision

 Implement the temporal planner using strict TDD methodology with the following exact cold boot order, where each step builds verified functionality before advancing to the next level.